GoogleContainerTools/kaniko/README.md

 * STOPSIGNAL
 * ARG

-Multi-State Dockerfiles are also unsupported currently, but will be ready soon.
+Multi-Stage Dockerfiles are also unsupported currently, but will be ready soon.

 ## kaniko Build Contexts
 kaniko supports local directories and GCS buckets as build contexts.
 To specify a local directory, pass in the `--context` flag as an argument to the executor image.